nikolay-st-d/linoart.com/README.md

 # linoart.com
 #### Linoart Ltd. website

-_The goal was to make a minimalistic, mobile-friendly website with lot of white spaces and sense of freedom and fresh air without using any complex technologies (frameworks, DB, CMS) to ensure lightning fast load of the pages and trouble-free operation._
+_Why so simple and why static?
+The goal was to make a minimalistic, mobile-friendly website with lot of white spaces and sense of freedom and fresh air without using any complex technologies (frameworks, DB, CMS) to ensure lightning fast load of the pages and long-term trouble-free operation._

 [Link to website ->](https://www.linoart.com) (Opens in the current tab/window)